Notification

 Many device.command actions have additional keys that specify the required input for the command.
 For example, device.command.ThermostatTemperatureSetpoint requires a thermostatTemperatureSetpoint key-value pair to tell the thermostat the new temperature you want it set to.

-To learn more about how to use commands, look up the related action at the Google Home Developer Center and follow the structure for the action you want to use.
+To learn more about how to use commands, find the related action at the Google Home Developer Center and follow the structure for the action you want to use.

 Example: Turn on the TV in your living room.